Ericclck/FinancialModeling/README.md

 Which achieves an average return of more than 0.005 on daily frequency, 0.001 commission already deducted.
 Only 20 random iterations on my custom RandomizedSearchCV were performed, since more iterations might lead to overfitting.

-Even more surprising is that the average return is well over 0.01 on testing data, 0.001 commission already deducted, when the primary model is based on the above parameters.
+The Average return is over 0.001 on testing data, 0.001 commission already deducted, when the primary model is based on the above parameters.
+The sharpe ratio is 0.04, a std of 0.02 is observed.

 ![Testing data results](plots/BTC/balance/stats.png)